Last updated on August 30th, 2022

 Peanuts carry effective nutritious properties beneficial for people diagnosed with type 2 diabetes.
 Consumption of peanuts and peanut products assists in:

-• Promoting weight loss
+- Promoting weight loss

-• Controlling the levels of blood glucose.
+- Controlling the levels of blood glucose.

-• Lessening the risk of cardiovascular disorders.
+- Lessening the risk of cardiovascular disorders.

-• Preventing individuals from developing diabetes from the very initial point.
+- Preventing individuals from developing diabetes from the very initial point.

+Peanuts, a simple snack comes in various varieties and flavors; and diabetics often get attracted by their flavors.
+The question of concern about peanuts and diabetes is: can sugar patients eat peanuts?
 Various research studies found that peanuts contain high amounts of healthy fat, fibers, antioxidants, proteins, and minerals.
-Besides, playing a role in controlling diabetes, peanuts are also useful in reducing the risk of heart problems, and high blood pressure, and lowering the raised cholesterol levels.
+Besides, playing a role in controlling diabetes, peanuts are also useful in reducing the risk of heart problems, and high blood pressure, and lowers down the raised cholesterol levels.

-The GI of peanuts is 14, and the glycemic load of peanuts is 1.
-This makes them one of the lowest-scoring glycemic index foods beneficial for people with diabetes type 2.
+The GI of peanuts is 14 and the glycemic load of peanuts is 1.
+This makes them one of the lowest scoring glycemic index foods beneficial for people with diabetes type 2.
 Thus, peanuts are healthy snacks for diabetics.
 Diabetic people are suggested to eat fiber, as it assists in reducing cholesterol levels, gives a full feeling for a longer time, and also decreases glucose absorption.

 On the other hand, peanuts also carry a few significant risks.
 If you are a type 2 diabetic patient, read on to know about the risks and benefits of consuming peanuts and does peanuts raises blood sugar.